Win up to £3,000 in our Anniversary Raffle! Buy a ticket, be a life saver.

 Purpose and lawful basis for processing

-Wales Air Ambulance will keep a record of visitors to its premises.
-Visitors’ names, company name, car registration and date and time of visit are recorded in a visitor’s book.
+Wales Air Ambulance will keep a record of visitors to its premises, which are recorded in a visitor’s logbook or electronic sign-in device.

 • Follow Health & Safety reporting procedures including the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (‘RIDDOR’),

-• Comply with our legal obligations under the Health and Safety at Work Act 1974, the Management of Health and Safety regulations 1999 and any other relevant Health and Safety Laws,
+• Comply with our legal obligations under the Health and Safety at Work Act 1974, the Management of Health and Safety at Work regulations 1999 and any other relevant Health and Safety Laws,

-• Learn from and improve our health and safety practices (reports are anonymised for Quality purposes),
+• Learn from and improve our health and safety practices (reports are anonymised for analysis purposes),

 • Keep accurate records for the establishment, exercise or defence of legal claims.